Skip to content ↓

 All referrals to the Provision are made by the Local Authority, in consultation with the child’s parents and the Provision.

-Children allocated a place at the Provision should have speech, language or communication identified as their primary need on an Education and Health Care Plan (or Statement).
+Children allocated a place at the Provision should have speech, language or communication (communication and interaction) identified as their primary need within their Education and Health Care Plan.

 SLCN needs

 Pupils may have difficulty understanding language, expressing ideas and making themselves understood or find it difficult to recall words they know and sequence them in sentences.
-Other children may have significant difficulty in hearing and/ or producing speech sounds.
+Other children may have significant difficulty with hearing and/or producing speech sounds.
 Some pupils may experience difficulties in several of these areas.

 What the Provision offers